Powhatan County, Virginia: Powhatan County

 In May 1777, the Virginia General Assembly created Powhatan County out of land from the eastern portion of Cumberland County between the Appomattox and James rivers.
-Residents named the county in honor of Chief Powhatan, paramount chief of the Powhatan Confederacy.
-He had allied with Algonquian-speaking tribes in the Tidewater, numbering about 30,000 in population at the time of the Jamestown settlement.
+Residents named the county in honor of Chief Powhatan, Mamanatowick of the Powhatan Confederacy.
+He had allied with tribes in the Tidewater, numbering about 30,000 in population at the time of the Jamestown settlement.
 He was also the father of Pocahontas, whom colonists perceived as friendly.
 While in captivity, she accepted Christianity and married English settler John Rolfe.
 Many of their descendants were counted among the First Families of Virginia.

 For the first two years after the county was formed, Mosby Tavern served as the Powhatan County courthouse.
 When a new courthouse was built in 1778, the immediate area was named "Scottville" after General Charles Scott, a Revolutionary War soldier.
 He was later elected governor of the Commonwealth of Kentucky after it was formed in 1792 as a separate state from land ceded by Virginia.
 The courthouse area was later named Powhatan.

 During the late 18th and early 19th centuries, the county became more developed with expansive plantations as the frontier moved west.
 Yeomen farmers moved further into the backcountry where land was more affordable.
 The larger planters used numerous Black American slaves to cultivate and process tobacco, and later mixed crops, including wheat.
 Even after Reconstruction, Powhatan County used Convict lease workers (chiefly African American) to build roads in 1878.

 The county continued to be organized on an agricultural economy until after World War II.
 It still has rural areas and historic plantations but is being developed with suburban residential housing and related retail.